NomicFoundation/hardhat/packages/hardhat-viem/README.md

 #### Wallet client

-A Wallet Client is an interface to interact with Ethereum Account(s) and provides the ability to retrieve accounts, execute transactions, sign messages, etc through [Wallet Actions](https://viem.sh/docs/actions/wallet/introduction.html).
+A Wallet Client is an interface to interact with Ethereum Accounts and provides the ability to retrieve accounts, execute transactions, sign messages, etc. through [Wallet Actions](https://viem.sh/docs/actions/wallet/introduction.html).

 ```typescript
 import hre from "hardhat";